Math 203A - Algebraic Geometry

 problem sets are mandatory and are a very important part of the course.

-- Lecture 1: Affine algebraic sets.
-Zariski topology.
+- Lecture 1: Introduction.
+Affine algebraic sets.
+Zariski

-Correspondence between ideals and affine algebraic sets.
-The weak and
+between ideals and affine algebraic sets - Notes

 - Lecture 4: Morphisms between affine varieties and morphisms